Shri Gang Industries & Allied Products Ltd.

 Shri Gang Industries and Allied Products Limited

-Your Directors are delighted to present the Thirtieth Annual Report on Company'sBusiness Operations along with the Audited Statement of Accounts for the year ended onMarch 31 2020.
+Your Directors are delighted to present the Thirty First Annual Report on Company'sBusiness Operations along with the Audited Statement of Accounts for the year ended onMarch 31 2020.

 FINANCIAL PERFORMANCE OF THE COMPANY